 The surprising aspect of the NPS scale is that a 5 is not neutral.
 In fact, any score of 6 or below is considered a Detractor.
 Scores of 7 and 8 are considered Passives, and only nines and tens are considered Promoters.

 To calculate your NPS, you subtract the percentage of Detractors from the percentage of Promoters.
 The Passives are ignored in the calculation altogether.

 The NPS is a fairly-harsh measure of customer satisfaction based on how the measure is calculated (because it’s heavily skewed negative).
-A score of 25 is considered very good while the score of 50 is nearly world class.
+A score of 25 is considered very good while a score of 50 is nearly world-class.

 3. Build Customer Satisfaction into Your Culture

 Achieving high levels of customer satisfaction is clearly your first objective.
 However, maintaining high levels of customer satisfaction will require careful consideration of your company culture.
 The best approaches I’ve seen weave a customer-service orientation into your organization’s culture.

 What does it mean to have a culture of high customer service?
 It means that the language used in meetings, and in everyday interactions between employees, reflect a shared understanding that achieving high levels of customer satisfaction is an important objective for the organization.
 Employees strive for high levels of customer delight not because they’ve been asked to, but because it’s “the way things are done here.”